Peter Fitzallan MacDonald

-Peter Fitzallan MacDonald (4 September 1830 – 19 June 1919) was a Member of the Queensland Legislative Assembly.
+Peter Fitzallan MacDonald (4 September 1830 – 19 June 1919) was an Australian politician.
+He was a Member of the Queensland Legislative Assembly.

 Early life

-MacDonald was born at Campbelltown, New South Wales to Alexander Macdonald and his wife Sarah (née Warby).
+MacDonald was born in Campbelltown, New South Wales to Alexander Macdonald and his wife Sarah (née Warby).
 He was educated at The King's School, Parramatta, and gained farming experience before heading to the Victorian goldfields and later becoming manager of Ingleby station near Geelong.

 He arrived in Queensland in 1857 and soon set out on a series of pastoral explorations with fellow squatters and aboriginal guides with the plan of taking up as many leases as possible.
 In May 1859 while living at Yaamba, he joined his brother John Graham MacDonald on an exploration tour of the head waters of the Nogoa and Belyando Rivers, where they took up a large area of pastoral country.

 One such property, Cullinlaringo, which he had sold to Horatio Wills in 1860, was the scene where the Cullin-La-Ringo massacre occurred in 1861.
 MacDonald was one of the group who set out to avenge the slaughter.